Join one of our upcoming courses taking place around the world! Explore now

 1. Select Seeder > Add Line Seeder add line seeder icon

-3. Select the Height Above Surface radio button.
-Enter 5 m.
+3. For the Elevation (Z Value) dropdown, select Height Above Surface and enter 5 m.

 4. Click on Add Points on Viewport.
-In the top view, try to trace along the crest of the 2nd uppermost bench on the left and lower left sides (See orange polyline in below image).
+In the viewport displaying the top view, trace (left-click) long the crest of the 2nd uppermost bench (see yellow polyline in below image).

 Add Line Seeder dialog

-1. Click OK to save and exit out of the Add Line Seeder dialog.
+7. Click OK to save and exit the Add Line Seeder dialog.

-If you want to use the exact values of this model, navigate to and open the provided Tutorial 01 Line Seeder.txt file in the Tutorial Folder, and import the points.
+For exact line seeder coordinates, open the provided Tutorial 01 Line Seeder.txt file in the Tutorial Folder, and import the points with the following steps:

-1. Create a polyline using Geometry > Draw Polyline.
+1. Create a polyline using Geometry > Draw Polyline draw polyline

-2. In the Draw Polyline plane select the Edit Table button, and then select the Import button located on the bottom-left corner of the dialog.
+2. In the Draw Polyline pane, select the Edit Table button, and then select the Import button located on the bottom-left corner of the dialog.

 3. Import the provided file.

-5. Convert the polyline into a line seeder by selecting the polyline, and then going to Seeder > Add Line Seeder from Polyline.
+5. Convert the polyline to a line seeder by selecting the polyline entity in the Visibility Tree, and then Seeder > Add Line Seeder from Polyline in the menu.

-6. Select height above surface to 5m, and then click Ok to close the Add Line Seeder dialog.
+6. Set Height Above Surface to 5m, and then click OK to close the Add Line Seeder dialog.

 2. Select Seeder Property 2 in the Property dropdown.